 SCENARIO No. 2 — Employee with F-1 OPT Status and Visa Stamp Valid Beyond October 1: If your OPT work authorization document and visa stamp are valid beyond October 1, you may be eligible to travel internationally after April 1 and before October 1.
-WSM likely would file the case as an Out of Country petition, which means that in addition to the contemplated summer travel, you would need to depart the U.S., obtain an H-1B visa stamp, and re-enter the U.S. in order to eventually effectuate H-1B status.
+WSM likely would file the case as an Out of Country petition, which means that in addition to the contemplated summer travel, you would need to depart the U.S., obtain an H-1B visa stamp, and re-enter the U.S. in order to activate H-1B status.
 Please note that even in this circumstance, there is a remote chance that a port of entry officer at the airport could refuse entry after international travel once the H-1B has been filed.
 Please consult with WSM regarding summer travel if you meet all requirements noted above.

-SCENARIO No. 3 — Employee with F-1 OPT Status Beyond October 1 Without Valid Visa Stamp: If your OPT work authorization document is valid beyond October 1 but your visa stamp will expire before the date of your planned re-entry to the U.S. after summer travel, WSM advises against international travel after April 1.
+SCENARIO No. 3 — Employee with F-1 OPT Status Beyond October 1 Without Valid Visa Stamp: If your OPT work authorization document is valid beyond October 1 but your visa stamp will expire before the date of your planned reentry to the U.S. after summer travel, WSM advises against international travel after April 1.
 You would be required to apply for a new F-1 visa stamp at the Consulate abroad before re-entering.
 Once the H-1B has been filed, the U.S. Consulate could refuse to entertain the visa stamp application.
 If the employer and employee want to assume this risk, WSM recommends filing the H-1B petition as an Out of Country case.

-What is an Out of Country H-1B petition versus a Change of Status H-1B petition?
+Q: What is an Out of Country H-1B petition versus a Change of Status H-1B petition?

-Depending on your travel needs and/or when your current work authorization expires, your employer may choose to file an Out of Country H-1B petition.
+A: Depending on your travel needs and/or when your current work authorization expires, your employer may choose to file an Out of Country H-1B petition.
 This means that once approved, you will need to apply for an H-1B visa stamp (unless you are Canadian) at a U.S. Consulate or Embassy abroad before you return to the U.S. to begin H-1B employment.

 If your employer files a Change of Status H-1B petition, this means that as long as your current work authorization continues through October 1, you will not need to depart the U.S. to apply for an H-1B visa stamp before beginning H-1B employment.

-If I need to apply for an H-1B visa stamp, when is the earliest I can do this?
+Q: If I need to apply for an H-1B visa stamp, when is the earliest I can do this?

-Most U.S. Consulates and Embassies will allow you to apply for an H-1B visa stamp as early as 30 days in advance of the start date indicated on the Form I-797 approval notice.
+A: Under normal circumstances, most U.S. Consulates and Embassies will allow you to apply for an H-1B visa stamp as early as 30 days in advance of the start date indicated on the Form I-797 approval notice.
 You are permitted to enter the U.S. up to 10 days prior to your H-1B employment.
 You may not begin working until the start date indicated on the approval notice.